Australian regulations relating to animal use in research and teaching

 Sadly, however, these mechanisms fail to prevent cruelty and suffering from occurring.
 They fail because the medical and scientific researchers, and the facilities they work in, are for the most part self-regulated.
 There is no independent assessment, little transparency, and next to no accountability within the industry.

-In fact, the federal government, through the NHMRC, hands out hundreds of millions of dollars every year, yet has no independent assessment procedures in place to review the outcomes of the research it has funded, nor does it take responsibility for ensuring its own code of practice is adhered to by the scientists conducting the experiments.
+In fact, the federal government, through the NHMRC, hands out hundreds of millions of dollars every year, yet does not take responsibility for ensuring its own code of practice is adhered to.

 Following is a summary of the principle legislation, regulations, and guidelines that relate to animal use in research and teaching in Australia.

 State and Territory legislation specifically relating to the use of animals in research and teaching: